misaka10843/KurumiBot-Docs/README.md

-# AoBot-Docs
+# KurumiBot-Docs
- Docs for AoBot
+ Docs for KurumiBot